evanx/rquery/README.md

 Sun Apr 17 18:27:51 SAST 2016
 ```

-Incidently the following endpoint was announced to be "eternally" available on the `ibhala.com` domain:
+Incidently the `http://ibhala.com/epoch` endpoint was announced to be "eternally" available.
+Actually this endpoint is proxied to `/rquery/time/seconds/plain.` An HTTP expiry header of 15 seconds is added:
 ```shell
 $ curl -I http://ibhala.com/epoch | grep '^Cache-Control'
 Cache-Control: max-age=15
 ```
-where actually this endpoint is proxied to `/rquery/time/seconds/plain.` Note that an HTTP expiry header of 15 seconds is added.
-As thereby indicated, it's expected to be within about 15 seconds of actual epoch time i.e. allowing for caching e.g. by CloudFlare.
+As such, it's expected to be within about 15 seconds later than the actual epoch time i.e. allowing for CDN caching.

 ##### Keys